iggy

 -p, --show-predictions Show predictions

--V, --version Prints version information
+-V, --version Print version information

 Typical usage is:

-> opt_graph -n network.cif -o observations_dir/ --show-repairs 10
+optgraph -n network.cif -o observations_dir/ --show-repairs 10

 For more options you can ask for help as follows:

-> opt_graph -h
+> optgraph -h

 Sven Thiele <sthiele78@gmail.com>

-of edges in the given network.
+minimal number of edges in the given network

 USAGE: